erin-miller/ToonScout/README.md

 ## Hot Reload with Docker Compose

-This repo supports hot reload for both the webapp and API using Docker Compose's `develop: watch:` feature.
+This repo supports hot reload for the webapp, bot and API using Docker Compose's `develop: watch:` feature.

 ### Quick Start